ccb012100/dev-notes/Operating Systems/macOS/macOS.md

   - Hide the current application and focus on the clicked application
 - `Opt + Cmd + h`
   - Hide other applications

+## Restore window positions

+macOS doesn't remember window positions, including the monitor they're on.

+To move all windows to the primary display, you can enter `cmd + F1` twice to toggle display mirroring on and back off.

+## Keep Dock on main display

+1. Go to `System Preferences` > `Desktop & Dock` > `Mission Control`
+2. Toggle OFF _Displays have separate Spaces_.

 ## Outlook